gildesmarais/sql_lint/README.md

 - **Want to implement a new rule?** Check out the `checkers/` directory for examples.
 - **Found a bug?** Please report it\!

-For detailed contribution guidelines, please see the [CONTRIBUTING.md](https://www.google.com/search?q=CONTRIBUTING.md) file.
+For detailed contribution guidelines, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---

 ## License

 This project is licensed under the European Union Public License (EUPL) version 1.2.
-See the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ---

-## Support
+## Community & Future

+We're committed to continuously improving SqlLint and welcome your involvement!

-Encounter an issue or have a question?
-The best way to get support is to [open an issue on GitHub](https://www.google.com/search?q=https://github.com/your-repo-link/issues).
+- **Support**: Encounter an issue or have a question?
+The best way to get support is to [open an issue on GitHub](https://github.com/gildesmarais/sql_lint/issues).

----

-### What's next for SqlLint?

-We're always looking to expand SqlLint's capabilities.
+- **Roadmap & Future Ideas**: We're always looking to expand SqlLint's capabilities.
 Are there specific SQL patterns or DBMS quirks you'd like to see covered?
-Let us know in the issues\!
+Have ideas for new features or improvements?
+Let us know by [opening an issue](https://github.com/gildesmarais/sql_lint/issues) – your feedback shapes our future!